|

 Since

-January 2006 a research project about European works councils in
+January 2006 a research

-strategy of the group".
+are elements of the "marketing strategy of the group".

 Provided

-cost-intensive industrial disputes.
-Comments of EWC members are
+labour disputes.
+Comments of EWC members are welcome as long as they do

-desired as long as they do not contradict the management's position.
-Neither a critical dialogue
+not contradict management's position.
+Neither a critical dialogue has

 The further types are: